Nice to know

 Food and Drink

-As we say in Denmark: Heroes are nothing without food and drink.
-Culture Night offers plenty of catering opportunities.
-Many museums and cultural institutions keep their cafés open – elsewhere there is communal dining and exciting tastings, and there are also organizers who invite visitors to eat their picnics on their premises.
-Explore the programme and check the many options; you can search specifically for ‘Buy a meal’.
-Please note that there are some places you have to book a table – check the event’s page.
+If you were not able to eat before leaving home, it is easy to fill big and small stomachs on Family Culture Night.
+Many museums and cultural institutions keep their cafés open and offer child-friendly meals that evening.
+Elsewhere there is communal dining, campfire bread on a stick or exciting tastings, and there are also organizers who invite you to eat your own picnic on their premises.
+Check the programme for the many options; you can search directly in the category ‘Buy a meal’.
+Please note that you might have to book a table, check the event’s page.

-Family Culture Night will be back 14 March 2025
+Culture Night will be back 10 October 2025